 "Not . . . exactly," Ken worried.
 "I recognize that particular scent.
 It's the same perfume she was wearing when we —" He stopped himself.
 "You know I used to be under her command, and I transferred to a different unit, right?"

-"Yeah," Torra replied.
-"She says she pushed you too hard professionally, but I've heard rumors she was stalking you."
+"Um . . . yeah," Torra replied.
+"She says she pushed you too hard professionally.
+But I've heard rumors.
+Back when I was on Marsidor, one of the human crew members said she was stalking you."

 Ken palmed his face momentarily.
 He'd really have to spell it out.
 "We mated."